Salsa Dance

 History salsa dance

-The African influence on salsa dance is profound, particularly in its rhythmic and percussive elements.
+It is undeniable that salsa dance has strong connections with African origin, significantly in terms of the beat and the drum.
 During the era of the Atlantic slave trade, African slaves brought their rich dance traditions to the Caribbean.
-These dances, characterized by syncopated beats, intricate footwork, and expressive hip movements, greatly influenced the development of salsa.
+These dances which are characterized by the syncopated beats, the elaborate footwork and the sensual hip movements played a very crucial role in the evolution of salsa.

-European influences also played a significant role in shaping salsa dance.
+It is also important to note that with the arrival of Europeans to America, they too had a part to play in the salsa dance.
 The popular French contradance and Spanish flamenco styles were introduced to the Caribbean through European immigrants.
-These dance forms merged with the existing African and indigenous dances, resulting in a unique fusion of movement and rhythm that became the foundation of salsa.
+These dance forms blended with the African and other indigenous dances because of the Latinos’ ancestry and this blending of movement and rhythm defines salsa today.

 Salsa dance origin